madaror/tiled-diffusion/README.md

 For ControlNet / Differential Diffusion / SD 3 / SD XL, please follow the corresponding directories (controlnet, diffdiff, sd3, sdxl) under the file name `example.py` (the same name under each directory).

 ## Examples
-Here we provide declaration examples of self-tiling, one-to-one and many-to-many scenarios
+Here we provide declaration examples of self-tiling, one-to-one and many-to-many scenarios.
+We also include an example for img2img.

 ### Self-tiling
 <img src="images/self.png" height="100">